Harich Group: Contrasting reactions from the sentenced men

-Harich repented and thanked the investigators:
+Harich, possibly sarcastically, repented and thanked the investigators:

 "It is clear to me that the Security Services deserve to be thanked for preserving our state from greater damage [...]
 In other words, I would have become unstoppable.
 I was like a burned out horse that has become unresponsive to restraint.
 I had been taken over with these ideas in my head, and if I had not been arrested when I was, then I would have been fit not merely for the ten year sentence that the state prosecutor has recommended, but for the gallows.
 Therefore I also offer my personal thanks to the Security Services.

 Irrespective of what lay behind Harich's overblown contrition, it stood in stark contrast to the reaction of Walter Janka The former friends remained unreconciled for the rest of their lives.
 Addressing the court, Janka resolutely declared his innocence:

-"The explanation that I wish to give out concern's the characterizations [made by the prosecutor... ] that I have become a hater of Worker-and-Farmer-power, that I have betrayed my party, that I have knowingly struggled for, followed or supported deceitful plans, conspiratorial plans, counter-revolutionary plans to restore capitalism.
+"The explanation that I wish to give out concerns the characterizations [made by the prosecutor... ] that I have become a hater of Worker-and-Farmer-power, that I have betrayed my party, that I have knowingly struggled for, followed or supported deceitful plans, conspiratorial plans, counter-revolutionary plans to restore capitalism.

 I declare [ ... ] that it is wholly incorrect to assert that I became or ever could have been a hater of and a traitor to Worker-and-Farmer-power.
 For almost 30 of my 43 years I have been part of the Working Class and committed to the Communist Movement. [ ... ] It is not too much to say that I would rather been torn to pieces than compromise with Capitalism by so much as a hand's breadth."